xmartlabs/XmartRecyclerView/README.md

 We know it's a struggle having to deal with duplicate items in a RecyclerView.
 That's why we made our adapter really *xmart*.
 After you define when two objects are the actually same object, and when two objects have the same content, our adapter will automatically handle every addition to the list: if the item would be a duplicate, it just ignores its addition and keeps on working.
+The library makes use of Google's [DiffUtil](https://developer.android.com/reference/android/support/v7/util/DiffUtil.html) to be able to do this.

 ### Empty View Support
 One of the not-so-minor problems when working with RecyclerViews is what to do when the list is simply *blank*.